-Wildcat Hollow Trail is a 6.1 mile loop trail located near Malta, OH that features beautiful wild flowers and is rated as moderate.
+Wildcat Hollow Trail is a 6.1 mile loop trail located near Malta, Ohio that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible year-round.

 This trail offers two options; a 15-mile loop of scenic trail along ridge-tops and stream bottoms, and a short five mile loop for day hikes.
 Both trails will lead through tall pine forests, open meadows, quiet streams, rock outcroppings, and down old roads overlooking miles of beautiful landscape.

 Easier trail to hike but still had a good time.
 Even in winter (though 50s out) there was no water from maybe mile 6 to mile 10 so anytime you see water stop and get some.
 You cross a lot of raods so there's always options of stashing water as well.
 The campsites are decent but most had trash on them (the one I stopped at had a bit and I ended up carrying it out) and right off the trail, literally right off the trail.
 I saw only one other person on the big loop but a ton of people on the smaller loop or in the campsites.
 I'd go again, next time I'd take my 9 year old since it's a good trail to do with kids.